“For the strength of the Pack is the Wolf, and the strength of the Wolf is the Pack.” – Rudyard Kipling

-I am using my packet and am in the RDAP program since I got clemency from President Obama on his last day.
-I am using the packet to show others here in this program what you have accomplished.
+I received clemency from President Obama on his last day.
+I am using the Reentry Packet to show others what you have accomplished.

-I have to have a job being in this program and my job is called Transition Committee and it has to do with transitioning back into society.
-They have a lot of the states and all kinds of different agencies but it’s all in big binders and you have to search for what you want.
+I’m on a Transition Committee to support folks as they prepare to transition back into society.
+The resource information is in big binders and you have to search for what you want.
 Sometimes you don’t even find what you are looking for.

 Your system is state of the art!

 I got my booklet and started to page through it.
 The next thing I knew it was 3 hours later and it was count and I didn’t even realize that I had been going through the information that long… it is that interesting.
 Please tell that lady Thank You!

 – Comment from Wisconsin